-- Draft Revenue and Rating Plan prepared by officers; - Draft Revenue and Rating Plan placed on public exhibition at (April) Council meeting for a period of 28 days and calling for public submissions; - Community engagement through local news outlets and social media; - Hearing of public submissions (June); and - Draft Revenue and Rating Plan (with any revisions) presented to (June) Council meeting for adoption.
+- " Draft Revenue and Rating Plan prepared informed by community engagment. - " Draft Revenue and Rating Plan placed on public exhibition at (April) Council meeting and calling for public submissions; - " Community engagement through local news outlets and social media; - " Hearing of any public submissions (June); and - " Draft Revenue and Rating Plan (with any revisions) presented to (June) Council meeting for adoption.